 - Lawyers can volunteer to act as a mentor to a student or group of students doing a pro bono placement.

-Each PBSC project or placement requires the supervision and guidance of a lawyer.
-Lawyer mentors assist student volunteers in developing a research plan at the outset of the project and provide guidance to students as needed over the duration of the placement.
+Lawyer mentors support student volunteers in developing a research plan at the outset of the project and provide guidance to students as needed over the duration of the placement.
 The mentor is also responsible for reviewing the work of the student volunteer prior to submission to the organization to ensure completeness and accuracy and make suggestions for improvement.

 The Benefits of Becoming a PBSC Mentor

-- You CAN make a difference!
 Mentoring allows lawyers to contribute their legal skills for the benefit of a wide range of community associations, public interest groups and individuals in the London community.

 You can contribute to your profession and your community.
 Mentoring provides an opportunity to demonstrate to students, lawyers and the local community the importance of volunteer work and your firm’s commitment to the pro bono ethic within the legal profession.
 Do your part to help mold your future colleagues!

 Lawyer mentors are an integral part of Pro Bono Students Canada, as without them, the program could not exist.
 If you are a lawyer in the London area, please consider becoming involved!